davidmesaruiz/davidmesaruiz.github.io/teaching.md

   - Piazza (Q&A Forum)
   - Helpdesks
   - Marking Projects

+*For this subject I developed different tools to teach interactively and more intuitively theoretical econometrics ([link](https://davmesrui.shinyapps.io/AoE_tutorial_1/))

 ### Academic Course 2022/2023 (University of Edinburgh)
 Applications of Econometrics (Econometrics 2)*